rallyos/rallyos/README.md

 👨🏻‍💻 **Stack:** `Ruby` `Go` `Python` `JavaScript`
 🪴 **Home:** [`https://shiftingphotons.dev`](https://shiftingphotons.dev)
-🏄🏽‍♂️ **Contributions:** Still looking for a Go or Python based repositories to which I can be helpful.
+🏄🏽‍♂️ **Contributions:** Still looking for repositories to which I can be helpful.